FOSDEM navigation 101

 Live from EuroBSDCon 2013, day 1

 Hello everyone!
 Live from Malta today attending the EuroBSDCon 2013 conference.
 Today is the first day out of four: two days of tutorials and two days of actual conference.
 The tutorials are overlapped by two days of the usual FreeBSD Developer Summit (devsummit for short) and one day of the infrequent NetBSD Developer Summit.
 The ambient here is pretty good already: lots of enthusiastic people catching up since the last time they met each other and, more importantly, discussing ongoing developments.
+Keeping in mind that this is only the first day of tutorials and not the proper conference, things look promising: many more people are expected to join on Saturday.

 Continue reading (about 3 minutes)